Eto098/Password-Manager/README.md

 # Password Manager Desktop Application

-after cloning into your machine, install necessary modules with:
+After cloning into your machine, install necessary modules with:
 ```
 npm install
 ```